Gitoffthelawn/sp-autoplan/README.md

 ## Quick Start

 1. Add time estimates to your tasks (required for scheduling)
 2. Click **"Run AutoPlan Now"**
 3. Your tasks are split into blocks and scheduled to your calendar

 That's it.
-Everything works with sensible defaults.
-Reorder tasks to change base priority, or use the settings tabs to fine-tune with tags and projects.
+I strongly recommend to adjust the settings and save them.
+Each option in the UI is self-explained.

 ## Features